 Brooklyn Rage: While some men might seek vengeance on those who killed their family, Frank Castle doesn't settle that low.
 He wants to kill every criminal.
 Every single one.

-Bullying a Dragon: When Frank walks in on Anti-Venom busting a Mexican crime syndicate in New Ways to Live, they team up until he realizes Anti-Venom is his old adversary Eddie Brock, whereupon he promptly shoots Anti-Venom - who was in the process of thanking him - point-blank in the face with a shotgun.
-When the last surviving thug takes the ex-drug addict Anti-Venom had been using as an informant hostage, Frank coldly dismisses the girl as "a junkie" and takes aim, prompting Anti-Venom to pull his head back together, severely pissed off.
+When Frank walks in on Anti-Venom busting a Mexican crime syndicate in New Ways to Live, they team up until he realizes Anti-Venom is his old adversary Eddie Brock.
+Castle promptly shoots Anti-Venom — who was in the process of thanking him — point-blank in the face with a shotgun, and when the last surviving thug takes the ex-drug addict Anti-Venom had been using as an informant hostage, Frank coldly states, "That's not a girl... it's a junkie" and takes aim, causing Anti-Venom to pull his head back together, severely pissed off, and smash Frank through a wall.

 Butt Monkey: Detective Soap, the biggest joke of NYPD, is the prime example.
 For that matter, if you're a police officer and The Punisher's case is assigned to you, it's a sure sign that you're in danger of becoming this.
 Charlie Schitti would be another great example of Butt Monkey, if not for the fact that just still being alive at the end is remarkably lucky for a (former) mobster.